eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Bubble sort.md

 				swap ← TRUE  - **swapping the values and declaring that a swap has happened** ENDIF
-	NEXT - **one pass of bubble sort complete, continue to next pass** top ← top -1  - **top - 1 as highest index is now in the correct position, hence the next pass only has to check the values below the highest index**
+	NEXT - **one pass of bubble sort complete, continue to next pass** top ← top -1  - **top - 1 as highest index is now in the correct position, hence the next pass only has to check the indexes below the highest index and so on.**
 UNTIL (NOT swap) OR (top = 0)
+**when there are no swaps left or no elements left, stop program**